Essential Website Maintenance – Thursday 9th January 2020

 How does the Disabled Facilities Grant process work?

-• If your needs cannot be met by such a piece of equipment, the Occupational Therapist will contact the Housing Improvements Team, and a joint visit to your home will be arranged.
-The Housing Improvements staff will complete a means test (a financial assessment) to calculate your contribution (if anything) you will be asked to pay towards the adaptation costs.
+- Where needs cannot be met by equipment or minor adaptations a referral will be made to the Housing Improvements Team.
+The Housing Improvements staff will complete a means test (a financial assessment) to calculate any potential contribution that you may be asked to pay towards the adaptation costs.
+A means test will not be required if you receive certain qualifying benefits – this will be explained during the process.

 How do I get help from Adult Social Services?